Electrical Panel Permits in

 Upgrading your electrical service requires a permit and a final inspection from the city.

-With a population of around 298,924 residents, Clayton County has a relatively streamlined permitting process compared to major metro areas.
+With a growing population of around 298,924 residents, Clayton County maintains a relatively streamlined permitting process compared to major urban hubs.
 Processing typically takes 1 to 3 weeks.

 Code Compliance & Inspections